-MS-700N is accurately calibrated with traceability to the International Standards and issued with a calibration uncertainty budget.
-The rugged optical design of the diffusor and input optics make the MS spectroradiometer concept superior to any fiber optic spectroradiometer which will be susceptible to mechanical vibration and handling.
+The MS-700N is calibrated precisely and with traceability to International Standards, and it comes with a calibration uncertainty budget.
+The rugged optical design of the diffusor and input optics make the MS spectroradiometer concept superior to any fiber optic spectroradiometer, which will be susceptible to mechanical vibration and handling.
 The spectroradiometers are designed for permanent installation but are perfectly suited as a traveling reference.

-MS-700N has a separate power supply unit and can be controlled through RS232 / 422 by a PC or data logger.
-The PC software provides different functions for operating, data management and visualization.
-Through the open command protocol of the defined system control functions, software can be developed by the individal user.
+The MS-700N has a separate power supply unit and can be controlled through RS232 or 422 by a PC or data logger.
+The PC software provides different functions for operating, data management, and visualization.
+Through the open command protocol of the defined system control functions, the software can be developed by the individual user.
 Measuring spectral irradiance is a must to understand the effect of the non-uniform energy distribution of the sun.
-Since the solar spectrum varies as a function of air-mass and composition of the atmosphere, the MS-700N reveals those details.
+Since the solar spectrum varies as a function of air mass and the composition of the atmosphere, the MS-700N reveals those details.
 While thermopile pyrheliometers and pyranometers are most suitable to quantify the total DNI or global radiation (W/m2), spectroradiometers give detail about the energy distribution (W/m2/nm), which is most important for PV or CPV cell research and performance analysis.

 |✅ PV or CPV cell research

 ✅ Robust design no moving parts